113ll3/Ibmclouddocscli/reference/ibmcloud/cli_vlan.md

 # Managing classic infrastructure VLANs
 {: #manage-classic-vlans}

-Virtual Local Area Networks (VLANs) are used by {{site.data.keyword.cloud}} to isolate broadcast traffic on the public and private networks.
+Virtual local area networks (VLANs) are used by {{site.data.keyword.cloud}} to isolate broadcast traffic on the public and private networks.
 VLANs are assigned as needed to fulfill other offerings.

 Use the following commands to manage classic infrastructure VLANs.
 {: shortdesc}